shivmsit/Cortablo-Engine/README.md

 ### This engine may be used by anyone, as long as this is a non-commercial project. ###
 Contact: CortabloEngine@gmail.com

-# Important
-Parts of the Cortablo engine source code is inspired by Hazel from TheCherno

 # ToDo
 - Setup Premake